 Car accidents, especially rear-end collisions, often cause the painful soft tissue injury known as whiplash.
 Despite its reputation as a “minor” injury, whiplash can cause long-term, debilitating, chronic pain that forces victims out of work or school, and makes their lives miserable.

 If you suffered whiplash in an accident caused by someone else’s careless or reckless actions, then you deserve compensation.
 An experienced car accident injury lawyer can help you secure that compensation, oftentimes through a settlement with the at-fault party.

 Let’s explore accident settlements for whiplash injuries in detail.

 What Is Whiplash?

 Whiplash is a soft-tissue injury, a type of sprain, to the structures of the neck that occurs when the body, head, and neck move rapidly back and forth, similar to the motion of cracking a whip.
+This type of injury typically causes muscle pain to the neck and back.
 It may also be referred to as a “neck strain” or “cervical muscle sprain”.